pydvl.valuation.samplers.stratified

 ¶

-The probability of sampling a set of size k is 1/(n choose k) times the probability of choosing size k, which is the number of samples for that size divided by the total number of samples for all sizes:
+The probability of sampling a set of size k is 1/(n choose k) times the probability of the set having size k, which is the number of samples for that size divided by the total number of samples for all sizes:

 where \(m_k\) is the number of samples of size \(k\) and \(m\) is the total number of samples.